rp729/07-Network-Programming/tcp-clientserver/lab-3.md

 **Lab 2C**

 Write a simple socket program that will pull the IP address from a remote website.
+Then use gethostbyaddr\(\) to pull name information.

 **Lab 2D**